 - FREEDOM Human Rights Art Award

-TAP also facilitates a work for the dole program with 5 participants at present.
+TAP also facilitates a work for the dole program.
 These unemployed gain valuable experience in gallery management and develop skills on computer & customer liaison.
 Tap also takes intern students from Korea who gain valuable skills particularly speaking the English language.
 We also regularly take year 10 and University students for Work Experience.

 The philosophy of TAP is to provide a friendly & welcoming Community Art Centre, giving a platform for all the arts.
 This gives members of the art community opportunities they would not have to develop as artists, and also showcase and perform their art to the wider community.
 It is a steppingstone for emerging artist.
 Many artists who have had their 1st solo at TAP have moved on to greater success and being now hung in the AGNSW.
 Many artists who began at Tap Gallery have won awards and are now successful in their careers.